YoussefKamm/CRM-DecisionDashboard/README.md

 # 📊 CRM Decision Dashboard

-This repository contains the PFE (End of Study) project focused on building a decision-making solution for a CRM using Microsoft tools such as SSMS, SSIS, SSAS, and Power BI.
+This repository contains the PFE (End of Study) project focused on building a decision-making solution for a CRM using Microsoft tools such as SSMS, SSIS, SSAS, and Power BI, leveraging the AdventureWorks2022 database.

 The project involves analyzing CRM data and creating an interactive Power BI dashboard to visualize insights related to customer relationships, sales, product performance, and business performance.
 These dashboards support data-driven decision-making within the CRM system by presenting actionable insights, facilitating strategic decision support.